 The European settlement of Greensborough was from 1839 onward and has an abundance of untold history.
 The Society’s aim is to collect, catalogue, preserve and share the history and heritage of Greensborough and its environs from the earliest records to the present time.
 Whilst called Greensborough Historical Society, its coverage is not limited to that area alone and includes Greensborough, Watsonia, Macleod, Montmorency, Briar Hill, St Helena, Lower Plenty and Bundoora.
 Greensborough Historical Society acknowledges the Wurundjeri Woi-wurrung people as traditional custodians of the land and we pay respect to all Elders, past, present and emerging, who have resided in the area and been an integral part of the region’s history.

-Join us for our final meeting for 2023 on Friday 24 November
+join us for our next meeting on Friday 29 May 2026

 Social Morning Tea is back!

-Join us for our next social morning tea/coffee on Tuesday 12 December 2023.
-Details below.
-SOCIAL MORNING TEAS 2023: We have changed our social morning tea/coffee gatherings to monthly (previously every second month).
+Join us for our next social morning tea/coffee on Tuesday 14 April 2026 SOCIAL MORNING TEAS 2026: We will continue to hold our social morning tea/coffee gatherings each month.
 All on the 2nd Tuesday of each month and we meet on the top floor of Greensborough Plaza behind Donut King.
-Dates for 2024 will be available soon.
 Held on Tuesday morning at 10am, this is a social occasion, not a formal meeting.
 All members and friends are welcome.
-Please do not visit if you are feeling unwell.
-Check this website for updates.
-Sue Brenkovich and Dawn Bennetts

 The Greensborough Historical Society always welcomes new members and visitors to its meetings and functions.
 If your interests are historical, heritage or family history, you are welcome to join us.
 Membership is another valued contribution to help the Society record the district's history and heritage and we hope you will join with us to contribute your time, knowledge and skills in the many activities and projects the Society undertakes and promotes.